 The bottom line

 When selecting nut milk for your coffee, think about the type of flavor and consistency you would like – but also check the label.
 The “Nutritional Information” on the label should tell you about the health benefits of the milk.
-If the milk is Fair Trade, this will usually be clearly marked on the packaging.
+The milk has a mark as a fair trade in the packaging.